facelessuser/RegReplace/docs/usage.md

                 }
 ```

 Once you have replacements defined, there are a number of ways you can run a sequence.
-One way is to create a command in the command palette by editing/creating a Default.sublime-commands in your User folder and adding your command.
-RegReplace comes with its own Default.sublime-commands file and includes some examples showing simple replacement commands and an example showing the chaining of multiple replacements.
+One way is to create a command in the command palette by editing/creating a `Default.sublime-commands` in your `User` folder and then adding your command(s).

+Basic replacement command:

 ```javascript
     {